 Special forms are actually not a new invention in Snap!.
 Many of Scratch's conditional and looping blocks are really special forms.
 The hexagonal input slot in the if block is a straightforward Boolean value, because the value can be computed once, before the if block makes its decision about whether or not to run its action input.
 But the forever if, repeat until, and wait until blocks' inputs can't be Booleans; they have to be of type "Boolean (unevaluated)," so that Scratch can evaluate them over and over again.
-Since Scratch doesn't have custom blocks, it can afford to handwave away the distinction between evaluated and unevaluated Booleans, but Snap! can't.
+Since Scratch doesn't have custom C-shaped blocks, it can afford to handwave away the distinction between evaluated and unevaluated Booleans, but Snap! can't.
 The pedagogic value of special forms is proven by the fact that no Scratcher ever notices that there's anything strange about the way in which the hexagonal inputs in the Control blocks are evaluated.

 Also, the C-shaped slot familiar to Scratch users is an unevaluated procedure type; you don't have to use a ring to keep the commands in the C-slot from being run before the C-shaped block is run.
 Those commands themselves, not the result of running them, are the input to the C-shaped Control block.
-(This is taken for granted by Scratch users, especially because Commands don't report values, so it wouldn't make sense to think of putting commands in the C-shaped slot as a composition of functions.)
+(This is taken for granted by Scratch users, especially because Scratchers don't think of the contents of a C-slot as an input at all.)
 This is why it makes sense that "C-shaped" is on the fourth row of types in the long form input dialog, with other unevaluated types.

-VII Object Oriented Programming with Sprites
+VII.
+Object Oriented Programming with Sprites